Georgia mom warns others after son, 5, contracts rare disease from tick bite

 One Georgia mother is warning others after her son contracted a rare disease from a tick bite.

 On May 10, 5-year-old Mason McNair was staying with his grandparents in LaGrange, Georgia, when they noticed a tick inside of Mason’s belly button.
-The tick was promptly removed, but it “got infected and very red around the entire bite,” his mother, Danielle McNair, wrote on Facebook.
+The tick was promptly removed, but it “got infected and very red around the entire bite,” his mother, Danielle McNair, wrote in a Facebook post.

 At first, McNair thought it was a heat rash.
 But she soon realized it was not, as the red spots on Mason’s body worsened, becoming bigger and more visible.